I Ditched Sugar For Breakfast and Embraced These Recipes

 We can all agree that eggs qualify as the ultimate choice for breakfast.
 You can be a poached egg person or a scrambled egg guy, but we all love having eggs for breakfast.
 Not to mention the tremendous amount of nutrition it has.

 Eggs (including whites and yolks) are a good source of protein.
-They also include heart-healthy unsaturated fats and are a rich source of nutrients like vitamin B6, B12, and D. So here’s a quick recipe:
+They also include heart-healthy unsaturated fats and are a rich source of nutrients like vitamins B6, B12, and D. So here’s a quick recipe:

 - 6 large eggs